 Matomo is an open-source web analytics solution designed to preserve your site visitors' privacy.
 Unlike Google, you have full ownership of your data and control over where it is stored.

 This article covers installing Matomo using its latest release file and Docker.
-Follow the method that suits your use case.
+Follow the installation method that best fits your setup.

 Prerequisites

-- Have access to a Ubuntu 24.04 based Linux server as a non-root user with sudo priveleges.
+- Have access to an Ubuntu 24.04 server as a non-root user with sudo privileges.

-- Create a domain A record in the DNS records of your domain name pointing to your server's IP address.
-This article uses the
+- Create an A record in your domain’s DNS pointing to your server’s IP address.
+This article uses

 Install Matomo